Vinay-Samrat/Todo-List-test-cases/README.md

 Filter tasks based on their completion status Responsive design for both desktop and mobile users Technology Stack
-Frontend: [React.js / Angular / Vue.js / insert frontend framework used]
-Testing Framework: [Jest / Mocha / Jasmine / insert testing library used]
+Frontend: Reactjs, Tailwindcss
+Testing Framework: Jest
+Styling: TailwindCss, CSS

-Styling: [CSS / SCSS / insert styling methods used] Setup Instructions
+Setup Instructions
 Follow these instructions to set up the application on your local machine.